 Honestly, I get great joy out of the proposals I work on.
 There is nothing more exciting to me than being a part of a team, putting together a proposal, and awaiting an award.
 Being a competitive person, I feel like I am back in my competitive athlete days in my teens and that is really cool to me.

-What skills are most important to a contract manager and why?
+What skills are important to a contract manager and why?

-Creativity, attention to detail, and the desire to learn are all skills that comes directly to mind.
-As every RFP is different, it is the job of the contract manager to determine what is needed to submit a compliant proposal, and this often times requires creativity.
+Creativity, attention to detail, and the desire to learn are skills that come directly to mind.
+It is the job of the contract manager to determine what is needed to submit a compliant proposal, and this often times requires creativity.

-On current work, it is imperative that attention to detail and organizational skills be utilized in order to make sure that everything is compliant.
-The desire to learn might be the most important skill, as Contract Management is an ever-changing field, and it is vital to stay up to date with everything going on in this field.
+Some of the factors that may help contract managers are attention to detail and wirtten and oral communication skills.
+The desire to learn might be the most important skill, as contract management is an ever-changing field, and it is vital to stay updated with what's going on in this field.